ilcardella/TradingBot/doc/source/system.rst

 The following sections give an overview of the main components that compose TradingBot.

-StocksAutoTrader
+TradingBot
-""""""""""""""""
+""""""""""

-StocksAutoTrader is a simple component used to initialised all the other components that will be used during the main routine.
+TradingBot is the main component used to initialised all the other components that will be used during the main routine.
 It instantiate a strategy and the broker interface reading the provided user credentials.